 Benfotiamine benefits circulation and blood vessel health and even helps muscles heal after suffering poor circulation.
 In the eyes, benfotiamine protects retinal cells from high blood glucose levels, stabilizes cell structure, and reduces cell death.
 With all these benefits, perhaps the best effect benfotiamine has is its little to no effect on blood glucose levels.

 It’s rare to have any negative reactions to benfotiamine supplementation.
 However, there are a few documented side effects related to benfotiamine.
 Those with a sulfur sensitivity should avoid benfotiamine as it’s been known to contain this chemical.
 Other recorded side effects include:

-Benfotiamine can be a very beneficial nutrient to include in a daily nutritional supplement, especially if that supplement is aimed at helping patients with poor blood glucose control.
-EyePromise DVS is designed with this powerful ingredient, as well as other vitamins and minerals, to help protect the eyes of patients suffering from poor blood glucose control.
-Though there are benefits, it is best to be cautiously optimistic if patients begin to supplement this B-vitamin derivative.
-More research needs to be done to confirm its overall health benefits.
+Benfotiamine can be a very beneficial nutrient to include in a daily nutritional supplement, especially if that supplement is aimed at helping people with diabetes or at risk for diabetes.
+EyePromise DVS is designed with this powerful ingredient, as well as other vitamins and minerals, to help support the eyes of people with diabetes.
+Though there are positive outcomes, more research needs to be done to confirm its overall health benefits.

 - Cohen, Joe.
 “10 Surprising Health Benefits of Benfotiamine + Mechanisms.”
 Selfhacked, Selfhacked, 5 Oct.
 2018, www.selfhacked.com/blog/health-benefits-benfotiamine/.